A-Z Guide to Building a Marketplace: How to Validate, Build, Launch, and Grow a Marketplace Startup in 2023

 - Reforge: Google “Reforge Marketplace,” and you’ll find all their blog posts related to marketplace dynamics.
 Can’t go wrong with anything they publish.

 - Platform Chronicles: Substack on marketplace dynamics/network effects.

-- Lenny’s Newsletter: One of the most popular product/growth substacks with a slight emphasis on platforms/marketplaces/community.
+- Lenny’s Newsletter: One of the most popular product/growth substacks with a slight emphasis on marketplace platform/online marketplace/community.
 Great slack community.

 Launching and growing a marketplace startup is a challenging but rewarding journey.

 By planning, developing a product that meets the needs of your target market, defining the right go-to-market strategy, and focusing on growing your marketplace, you can build a successful business in 2023.